ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsection{Robustness Evaluation}

-To analyze the robustness of our localization model, we degrade the original forged images from the NIST16 dataset following the distortion settings described in \cite{Objectformerwang2022objectformer}.
-These distortions include resizing the images to different scales (\textit{Resize}), applying Gaussian blur with a kernel size of $k$ (\textit{GaussianBlur}), adding Gaussian noise with a standard deviation of $\sigma$ (\textit{GaussianNoise}), and performing JPEG compression with a quality factor of $q$ (\textit{JPEGCompress}).
-We compare the forgery localization performance (AUC scores) of our pre-trained model against MVSS-Net, PSCCNet and HiFi-Net on these distorted datasets, and the results are reported in Table~\ref{tab:robust}.
-Our model exhibit greater robustness against various distortion techniques.
-Notably, its performance on JPEG compression, a common scenario when images are uploaded to social media, is significantly better, further validating its effectiveness in real-world applications.
+To evaluate the robustness of our forgery localization model under real-world image degradations, we apply a series of controlled distortions to the original forged images from the NIST16 dataset, following the protocols outlined in \cite{Objectformerwang2022objectformer}.
+The applied distortions include multi-scale resizing (\textit{Resize}), Gaussian blurring with kernel size $k$ (\textit{GaussianBlur}), Gaussian noise with standard deviation $\sigma$ (\textit{GaussianNoise}), and JPEG compression with quality factor $q$ (\textit{JPEGCompress}).
+We evaluate the forgery localization performance of our pre-trained model in terms of AUC scores and compare it against MVSS-Net, PSCCNet, and HiFi-Net under these distorted conditions.
+The results, summarized in Table~\ref{tab:robust}, indicate that our model consistently outperforms the baselines across all types of distortions.
+In particular, it exhibits a pronounced advantage under JPEG compression, a common scenario for images shared on social media, demonstrating its robustness and reliability in practical, real-world applications.